IanLunn/Sequence/DOCUMENTATION.md

 #### `destroy()`

-Remove Sequence from the element it is attached to.
+Remove Sequence from the element it is attached to and stop all Sequence functionality.

 ### <a id="properties">Properties</a>